davewadestein/ADI-Reskilling-Academy/README.md

   * troubleshooting Anaconda
     * if JupyterLab will not open, note this from Kevin Goodspeed:
        > To Launch JupyterLab from Anaconda requires Running as Administrator or Run Elevated.
 I got the same error, and solved it by going to C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Anaconda3 (64-bit), right-clicking on 'Anaconda Navigator (Anaconda3)' and selecting Run as Administrator.
+       * Matt added this clarification–if you are running "elevated" you simply need to enter your password, but if you are running as administrator, you have to enter your username, which is different from your email address.
 * or if you are a glutton for punishment, do this:
   * install Python (www.python.org) + install Jupyter
   * on Windows, probably __`pip install jupyterlab`__ from a DOS/command window